-The Contractor, certifies or affirms the truthfulness and accuracy of each statement of its certification and disclos understands and agrees that the provisions of 31 USC 380 disclosure, if any.
-Signature of Contractor's Authorized Official: Name and Title of Contractor's Authorized Official: Date:
+The Contractor, certifies or affirms the truthfulness and accuracy of each statement of its certification and disclo and agrees that the provisions of 31 USC 3801, et seq. sure, if any.
+In addition, the Contractor understands Signature of Contractor's Authorized Official: Name and Title of Contractor's Authorized Official: Date: